Tom5521/gotext-tools/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request to [github.com/Tom5521/xgotext](https://github.com/Tom5521/xgotext).

+## TODO:

+- Add support for other gotext methods like `GetC`,`GetD`,`GetN`,etc.

+- Add support for plurals.

+- Refactor to work with a full-fledged parser and not juggle with regex.

 ## License

 This is licensed under the MIT license.